Fieldwork and Advisory

 Fieldwork isn’t part of the work.
 Fieldwork is the work.

-About Eric & Braden Social
+About Eric Zimmett & “Braden”

-“I bring a journalist’s eye and a behavioral strategist’s mind to every project.
-You get real content — captured where things are actually happening, backed by insight into how people think and behave.
+I bring a journalist’s eye to every project, shaped by more than 20 years in journalism and marketing.
+You get real content—captured how things are actually happening, backed by insight into how people think and behave.

 Training & Certifications